What is the main difference between a worm and a virus?

 The main difference between a worm and a virus

 A virus is a type of malware that spreads by attaching itself to a file or program.
-The file or program can be transferred from computer to computer over a network such as the internet, or via a USB stick, external drive, or other form of storage media.
-When a computer user opens the file or program, their computer is infected and the virus then attaches itself to other files or applications on their system.
+The file or program can be transferred from computer to computer over a network such as the internet or via a USB stick, external drive, or another form of storage media.
+When a computer user opens the file or program, their computer is infected, and the virus then attaches itself to other files or applications on their system.

 Virus vs. worm: It’s all about self-replication

 A worm virus is also self-replicating, but it doesn’t attach to a file or program.
 Instead, it moves through networks, from computer to computer, by exploiting vulnerabilities in the network.
 Worms are more nimble than viruses and can spread more quickly.
 Worms can seriously disrupt large networks, causing them to slow down by consuming huge amounts of bandwidth.
 When it comes to virus vs. worm, though, they are both pretty bad.

 What is a worm virus: Here are some examples

 Perhaps the most infamous worm of all, Koobface was one of the first malware programs to exploit the possibilities offered by social media.
 In 2008, social media was still in its infancy, and Facebook was relatively new.
 The Koobface worm infected user accounts and spread them by sending fake messages to users’ friends.
 Those messages claimed that Flash Player on the recipient’s computer was out of date and — who would doubt — contained a link to download the updater.
 When the user clicked the link, they too were infected.
 Once a computer was infected, the worm would display adware and attempt to persuade the owner to download paid-for software.
 It also formed botnets to attack more computers.